This applies to:

-With the Qorus Add-in for Word, it's possible to create document tasks called assignments, in Office 365 Word documents.
+With the Qorus Add-ins for Word and Excel, it's possible to create document tasks called assignments, in Office 365 Word documents.
 If you're new to collaborating with Qorus, you might want to take a minute to go through this article first, which provides a good overview of how it works, and introduces a few of the key concepts.

 In this article, we'll be explaining what to do if you receive an assignment: